Zafar-southeast/Medication_Recommendation_Survey/README.md

-# Deep Learning and Large Language Models for Medication Recommendation — Survey Resources
+# Trustworthy Medication Recommendation: A Safety-Centered Survey of Knowledge-Grounded and LLM-Assisted Methods

 This repository accompanies the survey paper: